Lyvora/lyvora-documentation/03 Protocol.md

 How it works:
 ## Detailed characteristics:

-- Each transaction generates a unique ID linked to the buyer’s and seller’s wallet addresses and the purchased product.
+- Each transaction generates a unique escrow ID linked to buyer and seller wallets.

-- Funds are automatically locked in the smart contract.

-- Release occurs only after one of the following conditions:
+- Funds remain locked until one of the following occurs:

+- Buyer manually confirms receipt.

+- The 48-hour window expires with no action taken.

-- Explicit confirmation by the buyer:
+- A dispute is opened by the buyer.
-Once the delivery status is “Delivered,” the buyer manually confirms receipt in the Lyvora dashboard.
-The system displays verification prompts:

-“Are you sure the product is correct?”
-“Please double-check before confirming.”
-If confirmed, payment is released immediately.

-- Opening a dispute:
-If the buyer detects an issue, they can open a dispute within the 48-hour window.
-Before proceeding, the system asks them to select a reason and confirm the action.

-- Expiration of the review period:
-If the buyer takes no action within 48 hours, the contract automatically releases the payment to the seller.
+- If no shipping activity is detected within 2 business days after payment, the system automatically refunds the buyer.

+- Accepted tokens: SUI, compatible stablecoins, and $LYV.

+- Product prices are displayed in USD.
+Conversions use oracle-based real-time exchange rates.
 ### Accepted tokens:

 - SUI